-As you try to understand the performance of outdoor gear, you’ll soon notice it’s hard to wade through the thick layer of marketing that gets applied.
-Naturally every company wants you to think their materials are great and without flaw.
-That results in grand but vague descriptions (e.g. “super light”, “stormproof”, “bomber”).
-Advantages get touted (e.g. DCF having a 8000 mm HH) while weaknesses go unmentioned (e.g. DCF forms microcracks and pinholes quite easily and thus is one of the first materials to leak).
+As you try to understand the performance of outdoor gear, you’ll notice it’s hard to wade through all the grandiose marketing that gets applied.
+Naturally every company wants you to think their materials are great and without flaw, which results in grand but vague descriptions (e.g. “super light”, “stormproof”, “bomber”).
+Advantages get touted (e.g. DCF having a 8000 mm HH) while weaknesses go unmentioned (e.g. DCF forms microcracks quite easily and is one of the first materials to leak).

 That’s understandable – but problematic if you’re really trying to find the best gear and materials.
-The only way around this is to actually understand the materials, so here we’ll take a deep dive into fabrics and coatings as it pertains to tents.
+The only way around this is to take a deep dive into the materials to fully understand the trade-offs involved.
+Here we’ll do just that for fabrics and coatings as it pertains to tents.

 X-Mid fabric under the microscope